-3.5.1 Non-intrusive characterization and use of energy flexibility in water heating systems through a microcontroller.
-Then it is communicated wirelessly to the servers of UNINOVA and through them to the iVPP.
-High level instructions will be provided from the iVPP which will be passed to UNINOVA's servers.
-From there the instructions will be delivered to the individual microcontrollers which will control the water heaters.
+Uninova's non-intrusive characterization and use of energy flexibility in water heating systems is made from a set of sensors coupled and installed to a classical water heater without theneed to change or modify it.
+The information from the operation of the water heaters is collected and then passed through a microcontroller.
+Then, it is communicated wirelessly to the servers of UNINOVA and through them to the iVPP.
+High-level instructions will be provided from the iVPP, which will be passed to UNINOVA's servers.
+From there, the instructions will be delivered to the individual microcontrollers that will control the water heaters.
 The components of the system in detail are: